zeroexe1337/zeroexe1337/README.md

 Pursuing Bachelor's in Sports science

 Recently I have found out how interesting github is so I'm going to post there more often!

-Learning Progress Tracker is my biggest project so far, Practise is key
+Learning Progress Tracker is my biggest project so far

 <!---